rajannpatel/landscape-docs/en/index.md

 ## Available in two flavors:

- * SaaS variant found at [landscape.canonical.com](https://landscape.canonical.com/) can be used as a hosted service part of a [Ubuntu Advantage](https://buy.ubuntu.com/) subscription or [directly](https://landscape.canonical.com/try-landscape).
+ * Landscape SaaS available with as a hosted service, and bundled with your [Ubuntu Advantage](https://ubuntu.com/advantage) subscription.
- * [Landscape On-Premises](./onprem.md) is meant for those wanting to have the server installed and managed by themselves, on dedicated hardware.
+ * [Self-hosted Landscape](./onprem.md) is meant for those wanting to have the Landscape server(s) installed and managed by themselves, on dedicated hardware.

-The main difference between the two flavors of Landscape is that On-Premises has repository management.
-In general, the SaaS version receives new features first.
-Therefore, there is the possibility for differences between the two versions.
-The base code is the same, but the SaaS version might get new features and bug fixes faster than Landscape On-Premises.
+The main differences between the two flavors of Landscape is that the self-hosted offering provides repository management, repository profiles, and custom IAM and SSO integration.
+The code for the self-hosted Landscape and Landscape SaaS is the same.